 Enter stage, the digital interview.

-The digital interview, also known as a self-guided interview, helps recruiters interview more candidates.
+The digital interview, also known as a virtual interview, helps recruiters interview more candidates.
 Many candidates' schedules do not align with the traditional interview window.
 These candidates may have busy schedule conflicts, health complications, or numerous other reasons for not being able to make it to typical interview hours.
 Regardless, it shouldn’t eliminate them from the interview pool.

-Asynchronous one-way interviews allow recruiters to interview candidates 24/7.
+Asynchronous virtual interviews allow recruiters to interview candidates 24/7.
 As a result, the candidates are granted the flexibility to interview when their schedule allows.
 This flexibility improves the candidate experience and brings in more candidate responses.
 Qualifi’s research found that offering an interview option outside of typical business hours brought in 75.5% more responses than traditional phone interviews — 43% of which took place outside of traditional business hours.

 So, what exactly is a digital interview?
 What makes them so different from the traditional interview?
 Well, when we use digital interviewing, we are using online or remote interview solutions.
 Rather than holding a face-to-face interview, the recruiter and candidate perform their end of the interview at separate times.